Wedding Photography at Fitzrovia Chapel: A Venue in Westminster, London

 Once standing proudly at the heart of the Middlesex Hospital, it now sits in Central London’s Pearson Square amongst modern blocks of flats, restaurants and office buildings.
 Despite this, Fitzrovia is one of my favourite London wedding venues to photograph.

-A shot of the Bride and her Father entering the chapel from the south end shows more of the striking architecture and decor.
+A shot of the Bride and her Father entering the Chapel from the south end shows more striking architecture and decor.

-A good demonstration of how colour can make a photograph: The blues of the dress and guests’ suits perfectly complement the chapel’s muted tones.
-I shoot many sequences through the day and edit in a combination of both.
+A good demonstration of how colour can make a photograph: The blues of the dress and guests’ suits perfectly complement the Chapel’s muted tones.
+I shoot many sequences throughout the day and edit in a combination of both.

 Fitzrovia First Impressions

 Intimate grandeur and ornate decor contradict what it should be and where it sits in corporate London.
-The Fitzrovia website describes it as ‘stunningly beautiful‘ and ‘glorious‘, and I would concur with this 100%.
+The Fitzrovia website describes it as ‘stunningly beautiful‘ and ‘glorious‘; I concur with this 100%.

 Why Not?>> Build Your Wedding Photography Package.